PaintSplasher/unifi-voucher-service/README.md

+# Work in progress - Final files and "How to" are coming very soon

 # UniFi Voucher System - Touchscreen with Brother printer
 I did a complete W-LAN installation on a campsite.
 But the Hotspot Manager that comes with the **UniFi Controller** was not very useful and a bit laborious to work with.
 I wanted a very simple all in one solution like, "Press one button and nothing else" to get a voucher printed and automatically insert the information to the UniFi Controller, that guests are able to join the network.
 I made a little video to introduce what this project does.